-A comparison of total biomass trends for the two longline selectivity options is shown in Figure 33.
-The magnitude of the total biomass estimated from the logistic selectivity model is considerably lower than the cubic spline model although the relative trend in biomass is comparable.
+A comparison of total biomass trends for the natural mortality and longline selectivity options is shown in Figure 33.
+The magnitude of the total biomass estimated from the logistic selectivity models is considerably lower than the cubic spline model with fixed natural mortality although the relative trend in biomass is comparable.
+The estimation of natural mortality in association with the longline cubic spline selectivity results in an overall biomass level comparable to the two models with logistic selectivity (fixed and estimated natural mortality options).